shakib5560/DataSaver-Python-SQL/readme.txt

 YouTube Manager

-This is a simple YouTube video management application built using Python and SQLite3.
+This is a simple text Data management application built using Python and SQLite3.
 The application allows users to add, view, update, and delete videos from a local SQLite database.

 Features